mubiD/FE-Assessment/README.md

 2. UI of buttons could be optimized with custom CSS

 ## Activity Three:

-## Requirements:
-1. Recreate the BMW website landing page
-2. Use Bootstrap for responsiveness
-3. Only 3 items in the menu
-4. Make "Electric" a flyout
-5. Include one row of electric models
-6. Give them a hover state

 ## Bugs and their fixes:
 1. Landing page needs a body and footer section